Week 6

 Prayer / Meditation

-Not religious?
-You can meditate.
-While deep breathing, focus on a single word like joy or peace as you exhale.
+Consider prayer or meditation to help provide comfort.
+While deep breathing, focus on a single word like “joy” or “peace” as you exhale.
 When your mind wanders, gently draw it back to that word.
 With practice, feelings of stress will lessen.